 Turkey is a mecca for shopaholics with its rich avenues filled with historical bazaars and souks interspersed with new-age markets.
 Turkey is one of the best places for shopping, as it boasts of open-air markets, chic boutiques and covered Turkish bazaars.
-Discover the stunning maze of stalls that covers Istanbul’s Spice Bazaar, spend some free time browsing and exploring the stalls selling exotic spices, fresh foods and vegetables.
-If you are a shopaholic, and are looking for national and international brands; then clothes shopping in turkey is one thing you should not miss out on.
+Discover the stunning maze of stalls that cover Istanbul’s Spice Bazaar; spend some free time browsing and exploring the stalls selling exotic spices, fresh foods and vegetables – shopping in Istanbul is an absolute delight.
+If you are a shopaholic, and are looking for national and international brands; then clothes shopping in Turkey is one thing you should not miss out on.

 Whether your passion is fashion, shoes, accessories, home-ware or local items, Turkey boasts of a huge collection of shops selling these.
 Stroll along the streets to discover antiques, designer boutiques and local crafts or come across street sellers that wander from corner to corner.
 Here are the best places to shop in Turkey.